Until we are face to face with the past, we forget the importance of historical facts and discoveries.

 This copper box was buried in 1795 but was first found and opened in 1855.
 The contents were examined, cleaned thoroughly, and reburied for future findings.
 During the summer of 2014, the box was rediscovered.

 On January 6, The Massachusetts Commonwealth and Museum of Fine Arts opened the capsule previously buried by these two men, Paul Revere and Samuel Adams.

 It took 7 hours to get the container opened considering the plaster and corrosion surrounding the brass box had sealed all the edges and locked screws.
-After a careful cleaning of the outside, museum workers were able to get a glimpse of the past.
+After careful cleaning of the outside, museum workers were able to get a glimpse of the past.

-Once inside the time capsule, specially trained museum workers found coins, papers and engravings.
+Once inside the time capsule, specially trained museum workers found coins, papers, and engravings.
 The coins dated back from the 1600s to 1855.
 There were also several silver coins buried outside the copper box as well.

-The awe and admiration that we feel when we see the way the world used to be is indescribable.
+The awe and admiration that we feel when we see the way the world used to be are indescribable.
 One thing is for certain, each and every time the capsule is opened, we learn a little more about ourselves, our present time and even our future.
 How, you may ask?

 For some reason, our past molds who we are and what we are to become.

 It is uncertain whether or not we made any further contributions to the contents of the box, but chances are likely.
-One day, someone else will look upon these contents in awe as we did and understand the importance of history upon present time.
+One day, someone else will look upon these contents in awe as we did and understand the importance of history upon the present time.
 So, the waiting begins. 🙂